Admission to the M.A. Program

 It is strongly recommended that entering students have taken introductory courses in microeconomics and macroeconomics prior to matriculating.
 These courses may be taken at any college or university, as part of an undergraduate degree or separate from it.

-Prospective students are welcome to visit the program or to speak with the Director of Student Affairs.
+Prospective students are welcome to visit the program or to speak with Jackson staff.
 We hold information sessions several times in the fall of each year.
+Please visit our admissions events page for a list of upcoming events.

-The Institute hosts online chats for prospective students during the fall admissions season.
-The chats provide an overview of the admissions process and a Q&A session with admissions staff.
-You can also request a one-on-one Skype chat with a member of the admissions team.
+The Institute hosts online chats for prospective students during the fall admissions season and over the summer.
+The webinars provide an overview of the admissions process and a Q&A session with admissions staff.
+Visit our admissions events page for a list of upcoming sessions.
+You can also view past webinars on our archive page.

 Spring Visit for Admitted Students

-In the spring of each year, applicants who are offered admission to our graduate program are invited to the Admitted Students Day.
+In the spring of each year, applicants who are offered admission to our graduate program are invited to the Admitted Students Program.
 Guests receive a specific invitation after admission decisions are announced.

 Admissions staff and alumni volunteers from the Jackson Institute for Global Affairs participate in a number of recruitment events for prospective graduate students around the globe.
-Fall 2016 events included:
+Visit our admissions events page for upcoming events.